 It’s also nice to compare notes with other gardeners in your neighborhood.
 Almost all gardeners are happy to share their own tips for growing & it can be fun to compare notes.

 The first thing you have to find out is where to find cheap vegetable seeds.
 You can, of course, pick up a few packets of veggie seeds at your local garden store or from one of the many catalogs like Gurney’s Seeds or online retailers such as Burpee.com.
 The Urban Farmer has a list of Discount Seeds available each year when they have a surplus crop.
 Johnny’s Selected Seeds also has a Sale page, where many vegetable seeds are offered at more than half off.

-But you can also trade seeds with fellow veggie growers.
-Most seed packets have more seeds that you can reasonably grow in a few years, so why not partner up others in your community, then each purchase just 1 or 2 packets each?
+When you are gardening on a budget, consider trading seeds with fellow veggie growers.
+Most seed packets have more seeds than you can reasonably grow in a few years, so why not partner up others in your community, then each purchase just 1 or 2 packets each?